bigallagher13/playApp/README.md

 //This is made to run using node/express (mostly just to show the range of my knowledge)

-you can test the app by just opening the HTML in the browser

-run npm install in your terminal,
+you can test the app by just opening the HTML in the browser OR to run server, run npm install in your terminal,

 then to start the server, run "npm start" in your terminal (local host: 7000 in your browser)